-28. The time allocated to inspection must be used mainly for gathering first-hand evidence that leads to conclusions about the effectiveness of the school and its self-evaluation, the main strengths and areas for development, and what it must do to improve.

-- 29. Inspectors must record their evidence clearly and legibly on National Framework EFs.
-The evidence must be destroyed after three months, or on the resolution of any appeal procedure, whichever is sooner.
+- 28. The time allocated to inspection must be used mainly for gathering first-hand evidence that leads to conclusions about the effectiveness of the school and its self-evaluation, the main strengths and areas for development, and what it must do to improve.
+Inspectors must record all evidence clearly and legibly on EFs.
+These should form the basis for the regular KIT meetings of the inspection team as lines of enquiry are explored and typicality established.
+These KIT meetings should themselves be recorded on an EF. - 29.
+The evidence base must be destroyed after three months, or on the resolution of any complaints procedure, whichever is later.
 A diocese or the Catholic Schools Inspectorate may request all the EFs for the purposes of quality assurance monitoring and in the event of a complaint. - 30.
 Inspectors must not record names or personal details on EFs.
 The Inspectorate does not gather any data on individuals and any information referring to them by name, or any information that would allow an individual to be identified, is covered by the Data Protection Act 2018.
 Furthermore, inspectors must not take images or videos during an inspection; all evidence must be recorded on EFs and only on EFs.